ssllabs/ssllabs-scan/ssllabs-api-docs.md

 All successful API calls contain the response header `X-ClientMaxAssessments`, which contains the maximum allowed number of active assessments for the invoking client.
 It is recommended that, every time you receive a response, you also update your internal limit.

+Server may send zero, one or more global and client-specific messages using the `X-Message` response header.
+Such messages should always be propagated to the user, or logged when executing in non-interactive mode.
+The appropriate log level for server messages is NOTICE.

 ### Protocol Evolution ###

 The API is versioned.
 New versions of the API will be introduced whenever incompatible changes need to be made to the protocol.
 When a new version becomes available, existing applications can continue to use the previous version for as long as it is supported.